davenquinn/xenoliths/paper/text/chapters/04-depth-constraints.md

 can be compared to surface heat-flow and seismic constraints on the regional geotherm.

-Given the high agreement of our temperature measurements for the Crystal Knob xenolith suite, we can compare our intrinsic depth constraints with model entrainment depths derived by pinning the samples to a conductive geotherm constrained by surface heat flux.
-In
+Given our high-confidence temperature measurements for the Crystal Knob xenolith suite, we can generate model entrainment depths by pinning the samples to a conductive geotherm constrained by surface heat flux.
+These can be useful for comparisons with our intrinsic depth constraints from thermobarometry.
-@fig:depth, we show potential steady-state geotherms for surface heat fluxes ranging from 60 to 120 mW/m^2, all of which intersect the potential depth distributions from spinel stability and Ca-in-olivine barometry.
+In @fig:depth, we show potential steady-state geotherms for surface heat fluxes ranging from 60 to 120 mW/m^2, all of which intersect the potential depth distributions from spinel stability and Ca-in-olivine barometry.